PDC-support/software-engineering-intro/_episodes/01-motivation-git.md

 - When you find a bug, how do you know when precisely this bug was introduced (are published results affected? do you need to inform collaborators or users of your code?).

-### Compare with Dropbox or Google Drive

-- Document/code is in one place, no need to email snapshots.
-- How can you use an old version?
-Possible to get old versions but in a much less useful way - snapshots of files, not directories.
-- What if you want to work on multiple versions at the same time?
-Do you make a copy?
-How do you merge copies?
-- What if you don't have internet?

 ---

 ## We will use [Git](https://git-scm.com) to record snapshots of our work - why Git?